LookLateral/lldapp-react-skeleton/README.md

 # PrivateRoute component
-The client/auth/PrivateRoute.js defines the PrivateRoute component as shown in an auth flow example from [text link](https://reacttraining.com/react-router/web/example/auth-workflow) in the React Router documentation.
+The client/auth/PrivateRoute.js defines the PrivateRoute component as shown in an auth flow example from [React Training](https://reacttraining.com/react-router/web/example/auth-workflow) in the React Router documentation.
 It will allow us to declare protected routes for the frontend to restrict view access based on user auth.

 ### mern-skeleton/client/auth/PrivateRoute.js: